Fractional CFO: What They Do and When to Hire One

 One person can be brought in, laser-focused on a project, and only cost the company the amount of time needed to complete it.

-4. Mentoring and Coaching
+Mentoring and Coaching

 Whether the person running a company’s finances full-time is an ambitious controller or a green CFO, bringing in a fractional CFO to cover their weaknesses can benefit both the company as well as the permanent hire.

-The fractional CFO can not only ensure that the full-time person’s blind spots aren’t a liability, but they can train them along the way so that they’re able to do it on their own in the future.
+The part-time CFO can not only ensure that the full-time person’s blind spots aren’t a liability, but they can train them along the way so that they’re able to do it on their own in the future.

-1. Limited Business Insight
+Limited Business Insight

 Since a fractional CFO is not fully engaged, they might lack a deep understanding of the company’s needs.

 “I use myself as the example here.
 There’s a lot of things that I catch or help plan for because I’m intimately involved in every step of the business,” Scott says.
-“If I didn’t understand the complexities of what BluWave does, it would be very easy to give a vanilla, out-of-the-box opinion on something and then it blow up in our face.”
+“If I didn’t understand the complexities of what BluWave does, it would be very easy to give a vanilla, out-of-the-box opinion on something and then it blows up in our face.”

-2. Less Commitment
+Fractional CFO Time: Less Commitment

 Fractional CFOs might not feel as invested in the team and organization they’re supporting if they’re only involved a few hours a week.